 Through Videotron, the Corporation is the largest cable operator in the Province of Québec and the third largest in Canada, in each case based on the number of cable customers, as well as an Internet service provider and a provider of cable and mobile telephony and OTT video services in the Province of Québec.
-Videotron's cable network is the largest broadband network in the Province of Québec covering approximately 79% of an estimated 3.6 million premises.
+Videotron's cable network is the largest broadband network in the Province of Québec covering approximately 79% of an estimated 3.7 million premises.
 The deployment of its Long Term Evolution ("LTE") wireless network and its enhanced offering of mobile communication services for residential and business customers allow Videotron to consolidate its position as a provider of integrated telecommunication services, as well as an entertainment and content leader.
 Videotron's products and services are supported by extensive coaxial, fibre-optic and LTE wireless networks.
 Since May 13, 2015, the coverage of its LTE network was expanded coast-to-coast through roaming agreements with other wireless service providers.

-Videotron Business is a premier full-service telecommunications provider and data center operator servicing small-, medium- and large-sized businesses, as well as telecommunications carriers.
+Videotron Business is a premier full-service telecommunications provider servicing small-, mediumand large-sized businesses, as well as telecommunications carriers.
 In recent years, this business segment has significantly grown its customer base and has become a leader in the Province of Québec's business telecommunications segment.
 Products and services include cable television, Internet access, telephony solutions, mobile services and business solutions products such as private network connectivity, Wi-Fi, audio and video transmission.
-Through 4Degrees Colocation, Videotron operates data centres in Québec City and Montréal.
-These data centres are among a select few in the Province of Québec to be certified as Tier III Design and Facilities by the Uptime Institute.
-This is an international standard that recognizes maximum reliability and operational sustainability.

 On January 7, 2016, Videotron acquired Fibrenoire, a company that provides fibre-optic connectivity services.
-This acquisition enables Videotron Business and Fibrenoire to join forces to meet the growing demand from business customers for fibre-optic connectivity.
+This acquisition has enabled Videotron Business and Fibrenoire to join forces to meet the growing demand from business customers for fibre-optic connectivity.

-Quebecor is also engaged in retail and rental of DVDs, Blu-ray discs, console games and the suite of Videotron products and services through Le SuperClub Videotron subsidiary and its franchise network.
+Quebecor is also engaged in retail and rental of the suite of Videotron products and services through Le SuperClub Videotron subsidiary, Videotron-branded stores and kiosks and the Corporation's authorized dealership network.

-Through Quebecor Media, Quebecor owned, as at December 31, 2017, all of the equity and voting interests in Videotron.
+Through Quebecor Media, Quebecor owned, as at December 31, 2018, all of the equity and voting interests in Videotron.